atarazana/gramola-operator/part-1-1.md

 In the case of Gramola the CRD is simple, it comprises the next attributes:

 - **enabled**: boolean, mandatory (if `false` the operator should do nothing)
-- **initialized**: boolean (filled by the operator, tells if the resource has been checked and initilized properly)
+- **initialized**: boolean (filled by the operator, tells if the resource has been checked and initialized properly)
 - **alias**: string (if set, it has to be one of: `Gramola`/`Gramophone`/`Phonograph`)
 - **location**: string, defaults to `EMEA` (dummy)
 - **platform**: string (it can only be `kubernetes` or `openshift`)